 • On December 8, 2020, the Company amended and restated the KfW IPEX-Bank Facility, which included a \$15 million increase in the facility amount and a deferral of \$26 million of planned debt service until 2023 (the "Tranche B Amendments").
-In connection with the Tranche B Amendments, Pala provided a corporate guarantee to KfW IPEX-Bank and a pledge of certain of Pala's assets (the "KfW Guarantee") (see "Financing and Offtake Arrangements").
+In connection with the Tranche B Amendments, Pala Investments Limited ("Pala"), the Company's largest shareholder, provided a corporate guarantee to KfW IPEX-Bank and a pledge of certain of Pala's assets (the "KfW Guarantee") (see "Financing and Offtake Arrangements").